mid2SUPAERO/SOMP_Ansys/README.md

 ## Auxiliar files

-- `3dstiff.py`: symbolic calculation to determine the expression for $\frac{\partial c}{\partial \theta}$, base to `python/dkdt3d.py`.
+- `2dstiff.py`: symbolic calculation to determine the expression for $\frac{\partial c}{\partial \theta}$, writes `python/dkdt2d.py`.
 Not used in the optimization
+- `3dstiff.py`: symbolic calculation to determine the expression for $\frac{\partial c}{\partial \theta}$, writes `python/dkdt3d.py`.
+Not used in the optimization
 - `SimpleExample.ipynb`: Jupyter notebook with an example of 2D and 3D optimizations
-- `global2d.py`: example of a complete 2D optimization.
+- `bridge.py`: example of a complete 2D optimization.
 Uses MPI to launch parallel processes with different initial orientations
+- `global3d.py`: example of a complete 3D optimization.
+Uses MPI to launch parallel processes with different initial orientations and volume fraction constraints

 ## Usage